A Faster Parameterized Algorithm for Temporal Matching: The Algorithm

 \begin{proof}[Proof of \cref{thm:fpt-for-vc-delta}] Let $(\TG,k,\Delta)$ be an instance of \textsc{Temporal Matching}.
 We assume without loss of generality that there is no $\Delta$-window in $\TG$ which does not contain any time edge, otherwise we can split $\TG$ into two parts, compute the maximum size of a $\Delta$-temporal matching in each part separately, and check whether the sum is at least $k$.
-Moreover, we assume without loss of generality that the lifetime $\tau$ of $\TG$ is a multiple of $\Delta$, otherwise we can add some empty layers at the end of $\TG$.
+Furthermore, we may assume that $\Delta>1$; otherwise we solve $(\TG,k,\Delta)$ by checking whether the sum of the maximum matching size for each layer is at least $k$.
+The running time for the case $\Delta=1$ can be bounded by $O(\nu|\TG|)$ because the folklore Ford–Fulkerson method needs at most~$\nu$ rounds to compute a maximum matching for any layer, where $\nu$ is the \dvcn{} of $\TG$.
+Moreover, we can assume without loss of generality that the lifetime $\tau$ of $\TG$ is a multiple of $\Delta$, otherwise we can add some empty layers at the end of $\TG$.